zackforbing/ruby-submissions/1511/module_4_assignments/gametime/chelsea-july-gametime/submission_form.markdown

 ### Do You Consider the Application to be Fully Playable?

  - Yes, very user friendly and easy to understand!
-Simply move up and down and use spacebar to deploy bombs.
+Simply move up and down to eat sushi or avoid trash.
+Use spacebar to deploy bomb and clear all sprites.

 ### What Extensions, as Requested By an Instructor, Did You Complete?